GAURAVSri123/DSE-Dataprivacy-Praticals/Practical6.md

 ## Organization

-**LeetCode** is an online programming and technical interview preparation platform that provides coding problems, contests, training tools, discussion features, and other programming-related services.
+**HackerRank** is an online programming and technical interview preparation platform that provides coding problems, contests, training tools, discussion features, and other programming-related services.

 Its Privacy Policy explains how personal information is collected and processed when users access and use its services.